AchimKern/poetry-managed-td/README.md

 ## What is NOT working but would be very useful:
 editable installs:https://forum.derivative.ca/t/bug-editable-installs-pip-e/142448
-so you could develop tox packages while developing your projects without always releasing. asically it will install a "package pointer file" into site-packages and "pip install" / "poetry add" will read the actual folder location and install from there
+so you could develop tox packages while developing your projects without always releasing.
+Basically it will install a "package pointer file" into site-packages and "pip install" / "poetry add" will read the actual folder/git location and install from there

 ## Ideas